wellesley-cs230/wellesley-cs230.github.io/hw7.md

 This is the class in which you will implement your sortable linked list.

-Then, answer:
+**Answer.**
-3. Explain the class header---what does each part of the syntax mean?
+3. What does each part of the syntax in the class header mean?
 4. Why do we mention `Comparable<T>` in the class header?